yovinasilvia/ELT-1-Pipeline-with-Snowflake/README.md

 create schema dbt_db.dbt_schema;
 ```
 Creates a schema named dbt_schema within the dbt_db database.
 The schema is used to organize tables and other objects within the database.
+### The display and result in Snowflake are as follows:
 ![setup-env-in-snowflake](documentations/setup-env-in-snowflake.png)